jetherton/wtm/plugins/mapmeasure/readme.txt

 author website: http://www.ushahidi.com

 == Description ==
 Adds a Ruler measuring tool to the maps that are present within the Ushahidi framework.
+Allows lines and polygons.

 == Installation ==
 1. Copy the entire /mapmeasure/ directory into your /plugins/ directory.